 Abusive people often cut off their victims from their friends and family so that they have no one to turn to in times of need.
 Social isolation can leave the victim feeling fearful, scared, helpless, and lonely.

-Experiencing even a few of these signs could be an indication that you are being manipulated in this relationship.
+Facing even a few of these signs could be an indication that you are experiencing manipulation in your relationship.
 Now, let us check out the various forms of emotional abuse.